No1Evil/CGI-Restaurant/README.md

 only active data, but also we want to get all active and inactive.
 For now, I’ll stick only to getting all active data.

+Security: Came in mind that password hash shouldn`t be checked on sql side instead we check it in UserService

 #### Fjodor Tsumakov